-Note: The Laser used as the Light Source has a long but finite lifetime and should be replaced periodically only by a skilled technician.
-When this period has been reached, a message indicating that the maximum usage of the lamp has been exceeded will be presented when the unit is powered up and the orange L.E.D. on keyboard will blink when the light source is power on.
+Note: The L.E.D. used as the Light Source has a long but finite lifetime (~ 5000 hours) and should be replaced periodically by a skilled technician.
+When this period has been reached, a message indicating that the maximum usage of the lamp has been exceeded will be presented when the unit is powered up and the orange L.E.D. on keyboard blinks when light source is power on.